-FACULTY DEVELOPMENT SCHOLARSHIPS
+FACULTY/STAFF DEVELOPMENT FUND SCHOLARSHIPS

-These scholarship funds are available to faculty members and other approved college personnel to aid in the improvement of instruction at Copiah-Lincoln Community College.
-All the funds are open for contributions from those who are interested in assisting the faculty in their efforts to become more effective.
-Complete descriptions of these scholarships and information concerning the receipt of contributions are available in the office of the President of the college.
-Recipients for each of the scholarships are screened and selected by the Faculty Development Committee.
+These scholarship funds are available through the Co-Lin Foundation to faculty/staff members and other approved college personnel to aid in the improvement of instruction at Copiah-Lincoln Community College.
+All the funds are open for contributions from those who are interested in assisting the faculty/staff in their efforts to become more effective.
+Complete descriptions of these scholarships and information concerning the receipt of contributions are available in the office of the Co-Lin Foundation.
+Recipients for each of the scholarships are screened and selected by the Faculty/Staff Development Fund Committee.